ChristianMarzahl/CarND-Advanced-Lane-Lines/writeup_template.md

 #### 1. Camera matrix and distortion coefficients

-I start by preparing "object points", which will be the (x, y, z) coordinates of the chessboard corners in the world.
-Here I am assuming the chessboard is fixed on the (x, y) plane at z=0, such that the object points are the same for each calibration image.
+I started by preparing "object points", which are the (x, y, z) coordinates of the chessboard corners in the world coordinate system.
+Here I am assuming the chessboard is fixed on the (x, y) plane at z=0, so that the object points are the same for each calibration image.
 Thus, `objp` is just a replicated array of coordinates, and `objpoints` will be appended with a copy of it every time I successfully detect all chessboard corners in a test image.  `imgpoints` will be appended with the (x, y) pixel position of each of the corners in the image plane with each successful chessboard detection.

 The code for the camera calibration is under "util\CameraCalibration.py" contained in the class CameraCalibration.
-The class can load a ready calculated camera matrix and distortion coefficients from a pickle file or calculate and store them in one.
+The class can load a calculated camera matrix and distortion coefficients from a pickle file or calculate and store them in one.
 The following code sniped shows the calculation.

 ```python
     def __calculate_calibrations_matrix(calibration_image_list, nx = 9, ny = 6):